A Complete Garage Door Material Guide

 5. Fiberglass

-One of the main drawbacks of fiberglass is that it makes it challenging to repair minor damages and can require placement.
+One of the main drawbacks of fiberglass is that it makes it challenging to repair minor damages and can require replacement.
 Fiberglass is also better suited for less windy and coastal climates.
 Strong winds can damage fiberglass and create a distracting rattling noise against fiberglass doors.

 Some fiberglass garage door pros include: